zubairazami/FoodValleyBD/README.md

 # FoodValleyBD

-A Django based web project for searching desired food item at nearest location accross the country.
+A Django based web application for searching desired food items at nearest location across the country.
 Includes registration, food-item management, location integration service for restaurants and search service based on desired food-item, ingredient, location, budget for user in general.

 ## Platform
 ### Language